OPS-E2E-PPE/VBA-Docs/api/Visio.InvisibleApp.DoCmd.md

 ## Return value

-nothing
+**Nothing**

 ## Remarks

 Constants for Microsoft Visio command IDs are declared by the Visio type library in **[VisUICmds](Visio.visuicmds.md)** and are prefixed with **visCmd**.

 The **DoCmd** method works best with commands that display dialog boxes.

-For a list of commands that can be used with the  **DoCmd** method, see the topic[DoCmd/DOCMD Commands](../visio/Concepts/docmd-docmd-commands.md) in this Automation Reference.
+For a list of commands that can be used with the **DoCmd** method, see the topic [DoCmd/DOCMD Commands](../visio/Concepts/docmd-docmd-commands.md) in this reference.

 ## Example

 The following macro shows how to use constants with the **DoCmd** method.
 It opens a new document and displays the document stencil.

 ```vb